Let's forget the ravaging pandemic and all the negativity that surrounded your business last year.

 We suggest you start moving away from product-driven messaging and leading generation.
 Instead, focus on customer retention.

 The reality of IT brands isn't the same as it was last year.
 The case is the same for your competitors and buyers.
 You can't compare your results with your competitors.
 You can't even copy their marketing strategies.

 Evaluate your brand's unique proposition and customer's need to move your business to the next level.

-As stated, you must relook at your marketing plans, budget, and tactics to recover from the pandemic induced recession.
+As stated, you must review your marketing plans, budget, and tactics to recover from the pandemic induced recession.